Itayventura/Itayventura/README.md

 # Hi there 👋
-## I am a software developer and a Computer Science graduate from Tel Aviv University
+## I am a software developer and a Computer Science graduate at Tel Aviv University

 <!--- 🔭 I’m currently working on ... -->
 - I'm currently developing web applications in the Spring Framework.